-Application Pending - Some materials need clarification, submission or resubmission of any part of the application.
-The applicant will be notified in writing by email of the problem(s).
-Within one year of the application date, corrected materials must be submitted to ICB or the applicant will need to restart the application process.
+Application Rejected - Some materials need clarification, submission or resubmission of any part of the application.
+The applicant will be notified through their Certemy account of the problem(s).
+Within one year of the application date, corrected materials must be submitted or the applicant will need to restart the application process.